 Upon successful completion of this course, the user should be able to:

 identify the impact of ERISA on employee benefit plans,

-determine the role of the Pension Benefit Guaranty Corporation (PBGC),
+determine the role of the Pension Benefit Guaranty Corporation (PBGC) and the fees imposed,

 identify differences between defined benefit (DB) and defined contribution (DC) retirement plans,

 determine requirements for qualifying an employee benefit plan, and

 identify filing requirements of the employee benefit plan annual report.